✅ SAFE — Watermelon

 Blood sugarLOWGenerally low sugar fruit

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Watermelon.
-Always consult your vet for dogs with pre-existing health conditions.
+Dogs on treatment for anything need veterinary sign-off before this.

 🚨 Call your vet immediately if your dog shows: